tjsingleton/bulletbuzz/docs/index.md

 ## 🎯 What is BulletBuzz?

-BulletBuzz is an auto-battler game where you watch your character fight automatically using sophisticated AI.
+BulletBuzz is a bullet heaven game inspired by Brotato and Vampire Survivors, where you survive waves of enemies in an endless arena.
 The game features:

 - **🧠 Advanced AI**: Intelligent auto-pathing with wall avoidance and smart targeting
-- **⚔️ Auto-Battler**: Watch your character fight automatically with sophisticated combat mechanics
+- **⚔️ Bullet Heaven**: Survive waves of enemies in an endless arena
 - **🎨 Modern UI**: Professional shop modals and detailed game over screens
 - **🧪 Testing**: Comprehensive unit tests and automated screenshot testing